I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Methodology

 Every pickup is an RLC circuit.
 Second-order resonant lowpass: flat through bass and mids, a peak in the upper harmonics, then monotonic rolloff.
 The simulator models the full signal chain: pickup, blend pot, volume pot, tone circuit, cable capacitance, load.
-Same circuit for all 30 pickups.
-All charts: 250K pots, 33nF tone cap, tone wide open, 500pF cable (typical 3m), 1MΩ load.
+Same circuit for all 29 pickups.
+All charts: 250K pots, tone wide open, 500pF cable (typical 3m), 1MΩ load.

 Load: 1MΩ.
 This matches the UCX II Hi-Z input impedance (1MΩ).
 With 250K–500K pots in the signal path, the interface impedance is negligible.
 The pots dominate the pickup’s load.
 A 1MΩ load in parallel with a 500K pot is effectively 333kΩ, but the pot is already doing the loading.
 Cable capacitance loads the pickup node directly, in parallel, independent of pot value.
 The three-tier circuit comparison (stock / passive optimized / buffered) isolates this effect.
 The sim load matches the real interface.

 Data tiers.
-Seven pickups have full measured RLC from Echoes of Mars and GuitarNutz2.
-Four have vendor-published R and L. The remaining nineteen: R from spec, L estimated from architecture and L/R ratio (~0.41 H/kΩ for Alnico single-coils, higher for ceramic and stacked).
+Seven pickups have confirmed R and L values: five from independent Echoes of Mars / GuitarNutz2 measurements (CS ’60s, PV74, Stock Ceramic, Lollar, SJB-3), two from Fender and manufacturer data (Cobalt Chrome, Gen 4 Noiseless).
+Wilde J-45N R/L confirmed by Bill Lawrence directly.
+Three have vendor-published R and L. The remaining eighteen: R from spec, L estimated from architecture and L/R ratio (~0.41 H/kΩ for Alnico single-coils, higher for ceramic and stacked).
 Estimates carry ±15-20% uncertainty.

 How published and measured diverge.
 Lollar’s published bridge: 8.5kΩ / 4.0H.
 GuitarNutz2 measurement of a 2014 bridge: 9.69kΩ / 4.881H.
 14% higher R, 22% higher L. The sim uses measured values where available.

 Spectral balance.
 Perceived “thickness” as energy ratio: 80-400Hz low-mid band vs 1.5-6kHz peak region.
 Captures what 5kHz brightness alone misses.
 A pickup can be “dark” but still sound thin depending on where its peak sits.
-The Model J confirmed this: high Q creates midrange aggression, not brightness.
+The ceramic/steel pickups show it: a high-Q peak sitting low creates midrange aggression, not brightness.

 What’s missing.
 String/body resonance, eddy current damping, magnetic field geometry, nonlinear effects, subjective character.
 The sim captures the passive electronics.
 Measurable isn’t everything.

-I narrowed 27 to five, then simulated every circuit variable around them.
-Five pickups, every circuit.
+I narrowed the field to four, then simulated every circuit variable around them.
+Four pickups, every circuit.